Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

-The "Shinshu Wine Valley Concept" announced in 2013 attracted attention, and from 2023, the "Shinshu Wine Valley Concept 2.0" has started.
+The "Shinshu Wine Valley Concept" announced in 2013 attracted attention, and from 2023, "Shinshu Wine Valley Concept 2.0" has started.

 - Chardonnay